grey-fish/grey-fish.github.io/Bandit/Level25.md

 From `more` docs:
 >  v         Start up an editor at current line.
 The editor is taken from the environmentvariable VISUAL,<br/>
->            if defined, or EDITOR if VISUAL is not defined,  or  defaults to vi if neither VISUAL nor EDITOR.
+>            if defined, or EDITOR if VISUAL is not defined,  or defaults to vi if neither VISUAL nor <br/>
->            is defined
+>            EDITOR is defined

 In order to do that, shrink the terminal size and login so that we can get command bar at end and then press `v`.